software-assignments-fall2021/project-setup-beizhang-discrete/README.md

 This project was initially started by [Ben Pasteelnick]() to serve as a platform for people to play poker for the simple fun of the game, instead of for gambling money.

-You can find each team members' individual contributions on [CONTRIBUTING.md](./CONTRIBUTING.md)
+You can find out how to contribute on [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## How to build and test